fsprojects/fantomas/CONTRIBUTING.md

 ### Small steps

 It is better to create a draft pull request with some initial small changes, and engage conversation, than to spend a lot of effort on a large pull request that was never discussed.
-Someone might be able to warn you in advance that your change will have wide implications for the rest of Fantomas, or might be able to point you in the right direction;
+Someone might be able to warn you in advance that your change will have wide implications for the rest of Fantomas, or might be able to point you in the right direction.
-but this can only happen if you discuss your proposed changes early and often.
+However, this can only happen if you discuss your proposed changes early and often.
 It's often better to check *before* contributing that you're setting off on the right path.

 # Your First Contribution